Clifford Circuits Augmented Grassmann Matrix Product States: Discussion

-Finally, the results highlight that fermionic Clifford circuits function as effective disentanglers, removing entanglement that can be regarded as non-essential.
-This reduction of entanglement is closely linked to changes in boundary conditions and to duality transformations~\cite{Fan2025disentangling}, suggesting a meaningful direction for further investigation.
-In particular, for critical systems, these effects may be amenable to analytical characterization using methods from boundary conformal field theory~\cite{hoshino2025stabilizer}.
-Moreover, this observation underscores the need to interpret the role of fermionic Clifford circuits not only at the algorithmic level but also from a resource-theoretic perspective, especially by clarifying their relation to fermionic magic~\cite{Collura2024quantum,Sierant2025fermionic}.
-Understanding this connection is crucial for assessing classical simulability and for framing the efficiency of the method within a broader resource-theoretic context.
+Finally, it would be interesting to clarify the physical meaning of the entanglement reduction induced by fermionic Clifford circuits.
+Such reductions may be related to changes in boundary conditions and duality transformations~\cite{Fan2025disentangling}, providing a useful direction for further investigation.
+In critical systems, these effects may be analytically characterized using tools from boundary conformal field theory~\cite{hoshino2025stabilizer}.
+Moreover, this perspective highlights the need to understand fermionic Clifford circuits not only as algorithmic building blocks, but also as resources whose power should be characterized relative to fermionic magic~\cite{Collura2024quantum,Sierant2025fermionic}.
+Clarifying this connection would be important for assessing classical simulability and for placing the efficiency of the method within a broader resource-theoretic framework.